BCS SGAI

 Synthetic Patient Simulation and Model Stacking for Early Disease Detection: An EHR-focused AI Framework for Diagnostic Accuracy and Generalization

-Sathish Kumar Natarajan (Prabhu International Research Institute (PIRI), Yamanashi, Japan), Azween Abdullah (HELP University, Kuala Lumpur, Malaysia), Prabhu Natarajan (Prabhu International Research Institute (PIRI), Yamanashi, Japan)
+Sathish Kumar Natarajan (Prabhu International Research Institute, Yamanashi, Japan), Azween Abdullah (HELP University, Kuala Lumpur, Malaysia), Prabhu Natarajan (Prabhu International Research Institute, Yamanashi, Japan)

 Session 2: Peterhouse Lecture Theatre (5 papers)